gyamfi01/project3/README.md

 ## Peer Interview

 Class members will engage in peer interview process, where they will pair up and involve each other in a discussion of specific topics covered in the tutorials.
-The topics for selection are listed in the [Peer Interview Assessment Google Form]() that each person must complete and submit.
+The topics for selection are listed in the [Peer Interview Assessment Google Form](https://forms.gle/wGaoaEfZxdKH6XNB9) that each person must complete and submit.
 Student who does not submit a peer interview assessment form, will lose all of the points for this part of the assignment.
-The members will rank the discussion based on the criteria identified in the [Peer Interview Assessment]()
+The members will rank the discussion based on the criteria identified in the [Peer Interview Assessment](https://forms.gle/wGaoaEfZxdKH6XNB9).

 ## Resources